tommyvtran97/MAV-Segmentation/README.md

 * matplotlib
 * pytorch
 * opencv
-* cupy        (Required for running optical flow)
+* cupy (version should match for example cupy 10.1 with cuda 10.1)

-Download the dataset and trained models for each network with the following link:

-- Add Link

 Copy the content in the dataset folder as follows:
 ```